 Here are our top 5 favorite period-cramp easing yoga poses.
 These don't take long by any means and you don't have to be a professional yogi to do them.
 You don't even have to have a yoga mat!
 Try them in bed as you're waking up to get the day started on the right foot.
 While you try these relaxing poses, don’t let a wet tampon string or pillowy pad ruin your flow.
 Take our quiz to find the sustainable period care product that’s right for you and get 10% off to make the switch to period bliss!

 1. Child's Pose

-By far one of the all-time favored yoga poses, closely following the savasana, or corpse pose.
 Start at your hands and knees a bit wider than shoulder width apart and let your backside sink back in between your legs.
-This pose opens up your hips and lower back, making it a perfect relief for those who experience achy lower back pain.
-Breathe through three or four breaths, or stay as long as it feels right.
+This pose opens up your hips and lower back, especially helpful for those who experience achy lower back period cramps.
+Take three or four deep breaths, or stay as long as it feels right.
 Slowly shift your weight side to side to softly stretch out your side body as well.

 2. Supine Twist Pose

 For this pose, lay flat on your back pressing your shoulder blades against the mat.
 Then, slowly bend your knee, reach up with the opposing hand, and slowly let your knee fall toward the opposite side, creating a twist in your lower back and belly.
 Resist the urge to tug on your knee too hard and create too much pressure on your back.
 You can do this pose with just one knee or both at once.
 The twist in your belly essentially wrings out your muscles, allowing for a good release when you let go.